Privacy Policy

 Staff file

-Information maintained as part of the staff file includes:
+Information maintained as part of your staff file includes:

-• name, date of birth, address, citizenship, immigration status, academic qualifications, credentials, references, photographs, professional memberships and employment history;
+- name, date of birth, phone numbers, email addresses, address, citizenship, immigration status, academic qualifications, credentials, references, photographs, professional memberships and employment history;

-• police clearance reports (such as working with children), and
+- police clearance reports (such as working with children);

-Sensitive information on your staff file will be shared with others on as needs to know basis and in accordance with the permitted purposes under the Privacy Act.
+Sensitive information on your staff file will be shared with others on a needs to know basis and in accordance with the Privacy Act.

-If you are a current or former staff member of ANSTO and wish to obtain your personal information, there are existing processes in place to facilitate access without the need to make a Privacy Act or FOI Act request.
-Please contact ANSTO People Culture Safety and Security Division on 9717 3111 before submitting a formal request for information under the Privacy Act or the FOI Act.
+If you are a current or former staff member of ANSTO and wish to obtain your personal information, there are existing processes in place to facilitate access without the need to make a Privacy Act or Freedom of Information Act 1982 (FOI Act) request.
+Please contact the People, Performance & Capability Division of ANSTO on 9717 3111 before submitting a formal request for information under the Privacy Act or the FOI Act.

 Personal Security File

-Information maintained as part of the Personal Security file includes:
+Information maintained as part of your Personal Security file includes:

-Personal Security files are stored securely in the ANSTO People Culture Safety and Security Division.
-This information will be shared with others on an a need to know basis and in accordance with the permitted purposes under the Privacy Act
+Personal Security files are stored securely in the ANSTO Nuclear Security and Nuclear Safeguards Division.
+This information will be shared with others on a need-to-know basis and in accordance with the permitted purposes under the Privacy Act.

 Medical file